3ncryptor/DeskBuddy_Backend/README.md

 ---

 ## 🚀 Features

 - **Express.js REST API** for all onboarding and event flows
 - **Supabase** integration for student data storage and updates
 - **Bulk Email** sending with CSV upload, QR code attachment, and SMTP (Gmail) support
+- **SMS Notifications** for arrival, hostel, and documents verification events
 - **QR Code** generation and download for each student
 - **Multi-stage Scanning** (arrival, hostel, documents, kit)
 - **Robust Logging** to both console (color) and `logs/app.log` (JSON)